zeemeng/dots/doc/src/confman.1.md

 ## Configuration
 **-d** *config_dest*
 :   Specify the destination where symlinks of package data and configuration files are created at by the default package configuration operation.
-The value of *config_dest* overrides that of the CONFMAN_DIR variable (see *ENVIRONMENT*), and would be assigned to it if valid.
+The value of *config_dest* overrides that of the CONFMAN_DEST variable (see *ENVIRONMENT*), and would be assigned to it if valid.
 If neither *config_dest* nor CONFMAN_DEST are specified, the value of the HOME environment variable is used by default.

 **-f** *pkg_list*
 :   Read newline-separated package names from file *pkg_list* and add them to the list of selected packages.